Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 *   *coercion between GRanges object and character vector*

-    A GRanges object can be coerced to a character vector and back.
-See ?GRanges in the GenomicRanges package for details.
+    A `GRanges` object can be coerced to a character vector and back.
+See ?GRanges in the [GenomicRanges][GR] package for details.

     (contributed by Herv&eacute; Pages)